-.1 By May 1 of the spring semester preceding the academic year in which the minimum requirements for consideration for promotion will have been met, a request for promotion to the next higher professional rank may be initiated by the individual faculty member, or his or her department chair, by submitting such a request in writing to the appropriate department chair, who shall notify the dean, who in turn will verify the length of service.
+- .1 All faculty pursuing promotion will assemble their credentials in a Candidate Learning Management System (LMS) Course to facilitate the storage and organization of materials supporting that candidacy.
+The CAS dean (or deligate) will serve as the P&T LMS administrator.
+Instructions on organizing the Candidate LMS Course are available in the Promotion and Tenure web site.
+In what follows and in keeping with Section 7.8 all dates are exempli gratia. - .2 By May 1 of the spring semester preceding the academic year in which the minimum requirements for consideration for promotion will have been met, a request for promotion to the next higher professional rank may be initiated by the individual faculty member, or his or her department chair, by submitting such a request in writing to the appropriate department chair, who shall notify the dean, who in turn will verify the length of service.
 When the length of service is verified, the dean will notify the Provost of the candidate's intention.